sandglass/sandglass/README.md

 A topic has a number of partitions.
 Data is written into a single partition.
 Either the destination partition is specified by the producer.
 Otherwise, we fallback to choosing the destination partition using a consistent hashing algorithm.

-Each produced message to a partition writes a message to a Write Ahead Log (WAL) and to the message log.
+Each produced message to a partition writes a message to a Write Ahead Log (WAL) and to the View Log (VL).
 The WAL is used for the replication logic, it is sorted in the order each message was produced.
-The message log is used for message comsumption, it is mainly sorted by time (please refer to [sandflake ids](https://github.com/celrenheit/sandflake) for the exact composition)
+The View Log is used for message comsumption, it is mainly sorted by time (please refer to [sandflake ids](https://github.com/celrenheit/sandflake) for the exact composition) for a Timer topics and by keys for KV topics.

-The content of the message is stored in the message log and not in the WAL (only the keys are important).
-This way the message log is used for fast consumption avoiding random reads.

-This will probably change in order to have the WAL as the only source of truth instead of storing the content in the message log.
-This of course will have an impact because we are transfering random reads to the consumption path.
-Utlimately, we are going to have to store the content of the message in both logs for better performance at the cost of disk space.

 A message is composed of the following fields:

-        topic
-        partition

         index                       <- position in the WAL

-        offset  <- position in the message log for timer topics key     <- position in the message log for key for kv topics
+        offset                      <- position in the view log for timer topics key and clusteringKey       <- position in the view log for key for kv topics (key is used for partitioning)

         value                       <- your payload

 ## Contributing